lfrank01/CircuitPython/README.md

 #### If there is a CircuitPython library or command that is confusing or that you would like to explore, go to [CircuiPython Read The Docs.](https://readthedocs.org/projects/circuitpython/)

 On Chromebook, I am using Caret for code and Beagle Term for a serial monitor.
-On PC, I will probbaly use Atom.io.
+On PC, I will probbaly use Atom.io or Mu.

 I am using a Metro Express to perform my code.
 The Metro Express is a handy Arduino-like-machine.
 It runs Circuit Python instead of C++.